metabase/metabase/.github/PULL_REQUEST_TEMPLATE.md

 > [!IMPORTANT]
-> Please add either a `backport` or a `no-backport` label to this PR.
+> If you are merging into master, please add either a `backport` or a `no-backport` label to this PR.
 You will not be able to merge until you do this step.

 > **Warning**
 >